pingcap/docs/dynamic-config.md

 > **Note:**
 >
 > This feature is experimental.
-It is **NOT** recommended to use the feature in production.
+It is **NOT** recommended to use this feature in the production environment.

-Dynamic configuration change is to online update the configuration of components using SQL, including TiKV and PD.
+The feature of dynamic configuration change is to online update the configuration of components (including TiKV and PD) using SQL statements.

-Dynamic configuration change cannot be used to update TiDB configuration.
+Dynamic configuration change cannot be used to update the TiDB configuration.
 If you want to change the behavior of TiDB, modify its corresponding SQL variables.

 ## Common Operations